herringvoices/javaScriptGym/README.md

 	- `primaryStandard` must exist in `src/data/standards.js` and appear in `standards`.
 - Blank preview or console output?
 	- Check `entry` in the challenge points to an existing file and at least one file is `active` and visible.
-- HTTPS warnings in dev?
-	- Trust the local CA installed by mkcert, or install mkcert manually and restart the dev server.

 With this skeleton in place, you can focus on authoring challenges and handbook chapters without additional setup.